saravmani/mycloud/Rem/Self/MobileDevelopment/Ionic5/Ionic-lifecycle-events-order.md

-#### Ionic with Angular - Page Lifecycle
+#### Ionic lifecycle events
 ###### Know Ionic page life Cycle hooks.
-Ionic by default caches the pages.
+Ionic by default cache the pages.
 Becuase of caching mechanism we are having some new lifecycle hooks along with Angular lifecycle hooks

 ```
 Note: Like Angular, Ionic will not destroy the pages (will not call ngOnDestroy).